inkVerb/501/cms/README.md

 1. LAMP stack

-You need a LAMP web server
+You need a LAMP web server (using MariaDB, not MySQL)

+For the native LAMP server for this web app, see the [LAMP Desktop](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/LAMP-Desktop.md) cheat sheet

 These instructions use the web directory